 The practical component of the course really helped me to solidify my learning.
 We had approximately 11 hours during the course of hands-on experience.
 Being able to implement assessment and treatment techniques on different partners helped me to feel more comfortable and confident with the female anatomy and also with assessing and treating urinary incontinence.

 I’ve been practicing manual physiotherapy for 17 years.
-This was my favorite course, and it left me excited to take the next level.
+This was my favourite course, and it left me excited to take the next level.

 – Sara G